aritra2023/MONEY_MAKER_999/replit.md

 - Applied 28-degree rotation to rocket for dynamic launch appearance
 - Added statistics section with "50K+ Active Users", "2M+ Hits Generated", "99.9% Uptime"
 - Changed button text to "Start Free Trial" and "View Demo" for better traffic exchange branding
-- Added trust indicators section with SSL Secured, 24/7 Support, Money Back Guarantee
+- Merged trust indicators seamlessly into hero section for smooth flow
 - Enhanced visual effects with purple glow around rocket and floating particles
+- Fixed consistent padding across all sections (navbar to footer)
+- Applied max-w-7xl container with responsive padding for proper alignment
 - Maintained responsive design for mobile and desktop layouts
 - All animations and transitions working smoothly